siddharth1297/DSCD-2024/assignment-2/README.md

 Lease can only be hold by the node which can send appendEntries to majority of the nodes.

-1. Wheneever a candidate gets majority number of votes, it becomes the leader.
+1. Whenever a candidate gets majority number of votes, it becomes the leader.
 It doesn't send the establishment of the authority immediately, rather waits for the maximum remaining lease interval.

-2. Once the last lease times out, then the leader appends NO-OP to its log and broadcast the heartbeat message along with is NO-OP entry(Now it is no more a heartbeat message rather an appendEntry) in the log and with the remaining lease time(~10S in this case).
+2. Once the maximum lease times out, then the leader appends NO-OP to its log and broadcast the heartbeat message along with is NO-OP entry(Now it is no more a heartbeat message rather an appendEntry) in the log and with the remaining lease time(~5S in this case).

 3. If it gets majority, on any appendEntry message(i.e both heartbeat and appendEntry), it renews the lease.